UbiquityDotNET/Llvm.Libs/ReadMe.md

 after the PR/CI build completes.)

 ##### Why not a CI package?
-Simply - it's just too much of a PITA to setup and manage that it isn't worth the time.
-The overhead of setting up such a thing for these packages (and the ability to delete pre-released versions after a period of time) is too high or not even plausible.
+Simply put - it's just too much of a PITA to setup and manage that it isn't worth the time.
+The overhead and costs of setting up such a thing for these packages (and the ability to delete pre-released versions after a period of time) is too high or not even plausible.
 Maybe, the ROI on that will change at some point, but as of right now, it's just not worth the bother.
 Download the artifacts you are interested in to your own local file "share" location and use that.

 ## About
-This repo provides runtime dynamic libraries for use of an extended C API for LLVM "bindings" in other languages/runtimes (.NET would call these "projections").
+This repo provides runtime dynamic libraries for use of an extended C API for LLVM "bindings" in other languages/runtimes (.NET, and Windows in general, would call these "projections").

-LLVM is a large collection of libraries for building compiler back-ends that supports a great deal of customization and extensibility.
+LLVM is a large collection of libraries for building compiler back-ends that support a great deal of customization and extensibility.
 Using LLVM either requires building the entire source tree or access to pre-built libraries.
 The source is available, but building a full set of libraries for multiple platforms and configurations (e.g. x86-Release, x64-Debug, etc...) can take significant time, and use a LOT of resources, which can be an issue for an automated build.
 Many Free for OSS project build services like [AppVeyor](http://AppVeyor.com) limit the total run time for any given build.
 Therefore, building the full source won't work there.
 In addition to the compilation times, the full size of the debug binaries and symbols output is very large, if packaged as a NuGet package it exceeds the size limits of all known public release NuGet galleries.

 Thus, this repository includes building the actual dynamic libraries for runtimes and targets supported for RELEASE (No symbols) ONLY.
 If symbols are needed for local debugging, then those are built locally.

 >[!NOTE]
 > It is VERY rare to need to debug into the LLVM libraries themselves.
 So much so that this is
 > mostly a theoretical excercise.
-Building the extension DLL with debugging is fully supported,
+> Building the extension DLL with debugging is fully supported, and used heavily to debug new
-> and used heavily to debug new additions of the extension APIs.
+> additions of the extension APIs.

 >[!IMPORTANT]
 > This library exposes a `C` ABI as that is the ONLY stable ABI for x-plat and x-language use.
 C++
 > does NOT provide a stable ABI for exported use, even for other C++ consumption.
 While *nix users
-> will often question, or outright "flame", that claim because of common use of shared libraries.
+> will often question, or outright "flame", that claim because of common use of shared libraries,
-> The reality is they are only "getting away with it" because they are using the same compiler +
+> the reality is they are only "getting away with it" because they are using the same compiler +
 > linker +  runtime libraries in most cases.
 However, as soon as you have mismatches of any of
 > those elements things go south REAL fast and in surprising ways for anyone used to it all just
 > working. ( See this [reddit](https://www.reddit.com/r/cpp/comments/1336m2s/does_c_have_a_stable_abi_or_not/?rdt=46229)